impruthvi/Heart-Disease/README.md

 # Predicting heart disease using machine learning

-This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting whether or not someone has heart disease based on their medical attributes.
+This notebook looks into using various Python-based machine learning and data science libraries in an attempt to build a machine learning model capable of predicting wherher or not someone has heart disease based on their medical attributes.

 we're going to take the following approach: